 According to the Office for National Statistics, CPI (Consumer Price Inflation) was 1.8% per annum in February 2019 and RPI (Retail Price Inflation) 2.5%.
 However, is that your rate of inflation?
 The BBC has a very useful inflation calculator on its website, which can be very revealing in terms of what your true rate of inflation could be.
 Whichever way you look at it, interest rates are definitely not keeping pace with inflation.

 People on lower incomes, especially Pensioners, tend to experience an elevated rate of inflation compared to people on higher incomes.
 The reason for this is that the items which tend to go up fastest represent a significantly higher proportion of the expenditure of someone on a lower income.

-Certainly, in the recent past, gas, electricity and food prices have increased much faster than the general rate of inflation.
-Over the past few years, Council Tax increases have been limited, but, prior to the current economic crisis, this was another source of increased inflation and is looking likely to be so again in the future.
+Certainly, in the recent past, Council Tax, gas, electricity and food prices have increased much faster than the general rate of inflation.

 Although somewhat out-of-date, a Barclays Capital analysis in 2014 of the rate payable on the Nationwide InvestDirect Account adjusted that for RPI and this showed that, in real terms, the return had been as follows for the previous 7-years:

 - 2014 -1.4%

 What this meant was that £10,000 at the beginning of 2008 was worth £8,300.62 in real terms (the goods and services it could buy) by the end of 2014 with gross interest reinvested.
 Of course, Pensioners often have to withdraw the interest earned to supplement their pensions, in which case the loss of buying-power is even more pronounced.